Quinl99/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I encountered a few bumps when doing the terany operator and the first filter.
+I encountered a few bumps when doing the ternary operator and the first filter.

 ## License